neilbrown/edlib/DOC/Developer/06-rendering.md

 attribute has a higher priority, and so it should typically have the largest of the priorities in use.

-I would like 'str2' to be inserted with the given attributes, but that isn't implemented yet.
+If 'str2' is provided, it is inserted into the rendering.
+Attributes supplied will be applied to the text.

 If the first number passed is negative, then any active tags that match the string and the given priority will be cancelled, even if the length